apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

    **Result:**

    You just created a cluster named `mycluster` in the default namespace.

-   You can find the Playground user guide under the installation success tip.
+You can find the user guide under the installation success tip.
 View this guide again by running `kbcli playground init -h`.

 ## Try KubeBlocks with Playground

-You can explore KubeBlocks, by [Viewing an ApeCloud MySQL cluster](#view-an-apecloud-mysql-cluster), [Accessing an ApeCloud MySQL cluster](#access-an-apecloud-mysql-cluster), [Observability](#observability), and [High availability](#high-availability-of-apecloud-mysql).
-Refer to [Overview](./../introduction/introduction.md) to explore detailed KubeBlocks features and you can try all the features of KubeBlocks in a standard Kubernetes cluster.

-KubeBlocks supports the complete life cycle management of a database cluster.
+You can explore KubeBlocks, by referring to [Describe a MySQL cluster](#describe-a-mysql-cluster), [Access a MySQL cluster](#access-a-mysql-cluster), [Observe a MySQL cluster](#observe-a-mysql-cluster), and [High availability](#high-availability-of-mysql).
 Go through the following instructions to try basic features of KubeBlocks.

 :::note

-The local host does not support volume expansion, backup, and restore functions.
+Playground does not support volume expansion, backup, and restore functions.

 :::

-### View an ApeCloud MySQL cluster
+### Describe a MySQL cluster

 ***Steps:***